 Healthcare organizations, and the vendors that service them, must be vigilant in their efforts to secure protected health information.
 The Health Insurance Portability and Accountability Act (HIPAA) requires organizations working with PHI to have adequate administrative, physical, and technical safeguards in place to protect PHI.
 However, HIPAA law does not specifically state what needs to be in place to adequately safeguard the sensitive information.

 It is recommended that healthcare organizations implement robust cybersecurity practices including encryption, multi-factor authentication (MFA), and clear policies and procedures around the handling of PHI.
-Without widespread implementation of cybersecurity policies across the healthcare sector, it will continue to be the most targeted for breaches.
+Without widespread implementation of cybersecurity policies across the healthcare sector, it will continue to be the most targeted for hacking incidents.

 Need Help with HIPAA?